Malcolm Mountain Loop

 dropped down a bit then began to contour around Malcolm.
 The trail does

-bad shape that it is more difficult than just scrambling straight up the
+such bad shape that it is more difficult than just scrambling straight

-quite good.
-Malcolm is only about 5460' but sits a good distance from any
+really quite good.
+Malcolm is only about 5460' but sits a good distance

-other Teanaway peak.
-Most of the Stuart Range is visible form the summit.
+from any other Teanaway peak.
+Most of the Stuart Range is visible form

+the summit.
 We didn't stay long.
-It only took about 12 minutes to go up and less than
+It only took about 12 minutes to go up

-10 minutes to get back to the group.
-We soon were packed up and heading
+and less than 10 minutes to get back to the group.
+We soon were packed

 on.
 While there are a number of trails that go up Malcolm I always come